Introduction

 (3) Providing learning environments and tools

 Training fundamental skills that supplement learning is often not addressed at all and are only reflected in standalone (often short-term) programs.
 These skills, however, require consistency in training and should be part of lifelong learning and all educational programs.
 Therefore, each and every educational activity should always include skill-based elements that foster the fundamental skills of learning.
 But also outside of dedicated educational activities learning skills must be trained and fostered within the organisation based on the individual learning proposition, an activity that can and should be facilitated by leaders on a daily basis: Whilst entry-level staff probably requires a mentoring approach, an experienced team member might be better off with a challenging task that requires new solutions.
-This is also the reason why the focus must lie on an individual learning proposition and not just a generalised learning proposition.
+This is also the reason why the focus must lie on an individual learning proposition and not just a generalized learning proposition.

 Educational activities are often designed to address only elements of one or two learning styles (e.g. presentations and readings) without tapping into other learning styles (e.g. audio or haptic) and preparing the content in different formats.
 People that struggle with learning-by-reading will have a hard time in a textbook only format.
 One thing to highlight here is that even a pure textbook learner benefits from other learning styles.
 The ILP of each and every learner should include elements from all/different learning styles.
 This is significant, as most people learn best when they experience content in an assortment of ways and can engage with the material on various fronts.